Woolverine563/cex-kc/README.md

 ## Replicating the results

 To replicate the results of the paper, depending on whether the experiments are to be run on all of the benchmarks, or just a small subset of them, the `docker run` command needs to be specified accordingly.
-This would create the required directories for dumping the results; run the experiments as well as perform the final analysis on the same.

 To run the experiments on all benchmarks, the following command can be used -
 ```
-docker run cex_kc:latest -d all_benchmarks
+sudo docker run cex_kc:latest -d all_benchmarks
 ```

 > On the specified resource requirements, this run might potentially take several days to be completed.
 It is therefore not recommended to run this on a personal computer.

 To run the experiments on just a subset of the benchmarks, the following command can be used -
 ```
-docker run cex_kc:latest -d small_test_benchmarks
+sudo docker run cex_kc:latest -d small_test_benchmarks
 ```

 > This run should take atmost a couple of hours on the resource requirements stated above.